On $k$-jet field approximations to geodesic deviation equations: Applications

 \subsection{Riemann-flat pseudo-Finsler structures}

-In order to investigate the geometric and physical significance of the second order deviation equations in pseudo-Finsler geometry, it is useful to consider constraints on the curvature.
-Specially interesting is the following condition, \begin{definition} A {\it Riemann-flat pseudo-Finsler structure} is a pseudo-Finsler structure with $R=0$ and $P\neq 0$. \end{definition} For positive definite Finsler metrics, it is difficult to find examples of non-Riemannian and non-Minkowskian spaces with Riemannian curvature tensor ${R}=0$, but with $hv$-curvature non-trivial for the Chern connection (see \cite{BaoChernShen:2000}; pg: 328).
+Another class of interesting spaces are characterized by the following \begin{definition} A {\it Riemann-flat pseudo-Finsler structure} is a pseudo-Finsler structure with $R=0$ and $P\neq 0$. \end{definition} For positive definite Finsler metrics, it is difficult to find examples of non-Riemannian and non-Minkowskian spaces (in the Finslerian sense, with both curvature tensors $P$ and $R$ null) with Riemannian curvature tensor ${R}=0$, but with $hv$-curvature non-trivial for the Chern connection.
 The fish-tank metric (see \cite{BaoRoblesShen}) has $R=0$ and $P\neq 0$ (for the Chern's connection).
-On the other hand, the existence of singular examples of such spaces follows from a result from Zhou \cite{Zhou}).
-For metrics with Lorentzian signature, one can construct space-times from products of the Shen and Zhou examples and the one dimensional Riemannian manifold real line $(\mathbb{R},g_1)$.
-However, in the example of Zhou one needs to relax the regularities conditions and assume that the metric is not smooth in the entire slit tangent bundle $N$.